-- Completed application

-- 2. Application fee of \$40 (non-refundable)

-- Official high school/ secondary school transcripts or leaving certificates

-- 4. Official test scores from either the SAT, ACT, TOEFL, or IELTS
+- 1. Completed application - 2.
+Application fee of \$50 (non-refundable) - 3.
+Official high school/secondary school transcripts or leaving certificates - 4.
+Official test scores from either the SAT, ACT, TOEFL, or IELTS - 5.
+International Form

-- 5. Letter of recommendation

-- 6. International Form

-- 7. Secondary School Supplemental Form

 As stated above, the application fee must accompany all applications for admission.
 The fee covers the cost of processing the application and is neither refundable nor applicable to other fees.
 Responses on the application form and on related materials must be complete and accurate.
 Entrance to Flagler College may be denied or registration may be canceled as a result of submitting false or misleading statements.